jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/known-issues.md

    - Ticket: [https://gitlab.freedesktop.org/drm/intel/-/issues/8080](https://gitlab.freedesktop.org/drm/intel/-/issues/8080)

-2. The default kernel 5.15 that comes with Ubuntu 22.04 LTS has a regression on Intel Gen 11 graphics (ICL, JSL and EHL) that prevent you from using the Low-Power encoding mode.
+2. The default kernel 5.15 that comes with Ubuntu 22.04 LTS has a regression on Intel Gen 11 graphics (ICL, JSL and EHL) that prevents you from using the Low-Power encoding mode.
 Linux 5.16+ is not affected.

    - Ticket: [https://gitlab.freedesktop.org/drm/intel/-/issues/4067](https://gitlab.freedesktop.org/drm/intel/-/issues/4067)